-Loriginated from a dream.
+Ideas gel in strange ways: fifteen years ago, the premise behind this book originated from a dream.
 And over the years, I have learned to pay attention to those subconscious entities.
 They inform me, inspire me, and propel me to fulfillment.

-Years ago, after converting from Judaism to Catholicism, the priest at my local parish, roped me into teaching the Sunday preschoolers.
+Years ago, when I converted from Judaism to Catholicism, the priest at my local parish, roped me into teaching the Sunday preschoolers.
 Having been raised in Judaic customs, it amused me that a Jew, now practicing Catholicism, would be imprinting young Christian minds.
 Unsure of the task ahead, I had been preparing my lessons for weeks.
 Being the A-type personality that I am, on the eve of my first day, I combed over my lesson plans and double-checked everything.
 Then, I went to bed.
 But the next morning, just before rising, I had this dream.
 In the dream, God called out to me and asked me to throw away my lesson plans.
 Instead, the message received in my dream was that I was to ask the children to "draw, paint or sculpt what God meant" to them.
 Mind you, the instructions were very clear.
-As I swung my legs out of bed that next morning, and bolted upright, I mused to myself, "What the Hell was that about?"
+As I swung my legs out of bed that next morning, and bolted upright, I mused to myself, "What the hell was that about?"

 As I dressed and prepared for my first Sunday preschool class, I was mystified by the dream but decided to throw caution to the wind: I heeded the instructions communicated to me.
 I was unsure of the outcome, but I knew somehow that I was on a different path.
-And that trajectory has continued for sometime.
-Indeed, ten years after the first publication of this book, I still walk a road paved by inquiry.
-Always in the learning state, I am fittingly employed as a professor, and continually find myself ambling this course; I am no more certain of where this will lead me than when I first traversed this way.
+And that trajectory has continued for some time.
+Indeed, fifteen years after the first publication of this book, I still walk a road paved by inquiry.
+Always in the learning state, I was fittingly employed as a professor, and have continued to work in my private practice since 1983; I am no more certain of where this will lead me than when I first traversed this way.
 Although, one thing is for sure: my luxury in discussing such spiritual matters with patients, students, and colleagues has contributed to a secondary gain.
 I have become a more enlightened person because of this pathway.